 - Initiates authentication by sending the initiation message, AKE_Init, containing a 64-bit pseudo-random value (r{tx}) and TxCaps parameters. - Reads AKE_Send_Cert from the receiver containing $cert{rx}$, a 64-bit pseudo-random value (r{rx}) and RxCaps.
 REPEATER bit in RxCaps indicates whether the connected receiver is an HDCP Repeater.
 If REPEATER is set to one, it indicates the receiver is an HDCP Repeater.
+If REPEATER is zero, the receiver is not an HDCP Repeater.
 The AKE_Send_Cert message must be available for the transmitter to read within 100 ms from the time the transmitter finishes writing the AKE_Init message parameters to the HDCP Receiver.
-If the AKE_Send_Cert message is not available for the transmitter to read within 100 ms from the transmitter finishes writing the AKE_Init message parameters to the HDCP Receiver.
 If the AKE_Send_Cert message is not available for the transmitter to read within 100 ms, the transmitter aborts the authentication protocol. - Extracts Receiver ID from cert{rx} - If the HDCP Transmitter does not have a 128-bit Master Key k_m stored corresponding to the Receiver ID (See Section 2.2.1) - Verifies the signature on the certificate using kpub{dcp}.
 Failure of signature verification constitutes an authentication failure and the HDCP Transmitter aborts the authentication protocol. - Generates a pseudo-random 128-bit Master Key k_m .
 Encrypts k_m with $kpub{rx}$ ($E{kpub}(km)$) and sends AKE_No_Stored_km message to the receiver containing the 1024-bit $E{kpub}(km)$.
 RSAES-OAEP encryption scheme must be used as defined by PKCS #1 V2.1: RSA Cryptography Standard.
 SHA-256 is the underlying hash function.
 The mask generation function used is MGF1 which uses SHA-256 as its underlying hash function. - Verifies integrity of the System Renewability Message (SRM).
 It does this by checking the signature of the SRM using kpub{dcp}.
 Failure of this integrity check constitutes an authentication failure and causes the HDCP Transmitter to abort authentication protocol.